 Weddings aren’t cheap, and neither are wedding dresses.
 That’s why one bride-to-be skipped the bridal store and opted for a thrifted gown.

-A Redditor shared pictures of the wedding dress she found at Goodwill for $80. “[It] had $1,500 tags on it,” she wrote.
+The bride shared pictures of the wedding dress she found at Goodwill for $80. “[It] had $1,500 tags on it,” she wrote.
 The dress looks as good as new, with a full, layered skirt and a beaded bodice.

-The bride had a budget of $150 and wrote that she was dedicated to finding something second hand.
+The poster had a budget of $150 and wrote that she was dedicated to finding something second hand.
 “My friends thought I was a little crazy for it,” she wrote.
 “After this I think I maybe convinced them.”

 The pictures were posted on ThriftStoreHauls, a subreddit dedicated to shoppers’ secondhand buys.

 Though buying a new wedding dress is more popular than thrifting one, it’s also more expensive.
 In fact, the average wedding dress last year cost $1,900.
 By buying second hand, this bride saved more than $1,000.

 Along with hefty price tags, wedding dresses also carry hefty environmental impacts.
 The fabrics used to make wedding dresses typically require substantial water, energy, and chemical use.